-Analysis | Will Democrats scrap the filibuster to pass big election reform package?
+Analysis | Will Democrats scrap the filibuster to pass big election package?

 Two years ago, the Democratic-controlled House approved H.R.
 1 on a party-line vote, with every expectation that the legislation would die in the Republican-controlled Senate, as it did.
 Last week, House Democrats pushed through this year’s version of H.R.
 1, again along strict party lines.
 The bill’s future is brighter this year due to Democratic control of the Senate, but passing it will be a monumental task, a battle that could be decided by whether Democrats are prepared — or able — to end the filibuster.

-The bill, labeled S.1 to show its priority status, now sits in the Senate Rules Committee, chaired by Sen. Amy Klobuchar (D-Minn.).
+The bill, labeled S.1 to show its priority status, now sits in the Rules and Administration Committee, chaired by Sen. Amy Klobuchar (D-Minn.).
 The committee members include Senate Majority Leader Charles E. Schumer (D-N.Y.) and Senate Minority Leader Mitch McConnell (R-Ky.).
 The first hearing is set March 24.
 Klobuchar said she hopes to start marking up the measure sometime in April, with the prospect for floor action later this spring.

-Klobuchar noted that many of the provisions in the omnibus bill are individual pieces of legislation that were introduced in the past with bipartisan sponsorship — among them bills she co-sponsored with Republicans.
+Klobuchar noted many of the provisions in the omnibus bill are individual pieces of legislation that were introduced in the past with bipartisan sponsorship — among them bills she co-sponsored with Republicans.
 Some are similar to measures that have been approved in many states, including states with Republican governors or Republican legislatures.
 Some provisions would force blue states in the Northeast with antiquated rules to shape up their procedures.

 “Not all provisions are bipartisan but a lot are,” Klobuchar said.